Pibroch: Bagpipe pibroch survival and revival

 In 1903, The Pìobaireachd Society was founded with the aim of recording the corpus of existing pibroch tunes, collating the various versions, and publishing an authoritative edition.
 Those normative tune settings have been the basis on which ceòl mór competitors at the various Highland Games have been judged ever since, with the piping judges themselves being appointed by the Society.

 Pipers and researchers such as Allan MacDonald, Barnaby Brown and William Donaldson have questioned the editing of the tunes that went in the Pìobaireach Society books.
 Many compositions appear to have been edited and distorted to make them conform unnecessarily to particular recognised tune structures.
 The standardisation of the notated pibroch tunes has made the judging of competitions easier at the expense of the ornate complexity and musicality of an art-music that had passed down from teacher to pupil through the oral transmission of repertoire and technique.

 Independent documentation of this tradition of oral transmission can be found in canntaireachd manuscripts, chanted vocable transcriptions of the music that predate the normative musical scores authorised by the Pìobaireachd Society and enforced through prescriptive competition judging criteria.
-The Alt Pibroch Club website has made a range of these Canntaireachd manuscripts available online as a comparative resource.
+The Pibroch Network website has made a range of these Canntaireachd manuscripts available online as a comparative resource.

 There was reportedly a third lost volume of the Campbell canntaireachd manuscripts dating from the late 18th century.
 The first two volumes were also lost in 1816 but rediscovered in 1907 in the possession of Anne Campbell, a descendant of Colin Campbell.
 Roderick Cannon and Peter McCalister have recently initiated a public campaign to track down any living relatives of Campbell or other parties who might have acquired the document without realising its historical and musical significance.